dev-sereti/dev-sereti/README.md

 - 🔧 Skilled in **Web & Mobile Development, Automation**, and **IT Support Engineering**
 - 🛡️ Exploring **Cybersecurity**, **Network Monitoring**, and **Firewall Systems**
+- 📊 Integrating **Data Analytics** to empower smarter decisions and real-time insights
 - 🚀 Delivering full project cycles: from idea to deployment and monitoring
 - 🤝 Open to freelance, remote roles, and collaborations